Getting Here

 Taxi Reservation

-If you have to get to the airport in a hurry, you can call a taxi or a limousine.
-They take reservations and the cost is about $40 plus tip.
-The best place to meet the taxi is “on the north side of Russell Street, halfway between St. George and Huron”
+If you must get to the airport in a hurry, you can call a taxi or a limousine.
+They take reservations and the cost is about $60 plus tip.
+The best place to meet the taxi is “on the north side of Ursula Franklin Street, halfway between St. George and Huron”.

 Internet Access